An Introduction to Long and Short Vol in Options Trading

 What is short vol in option trading?

-“Vol” refers to specifically implied volatility, which represents the expected future movement of an asset.
-Trading options essentially classify a position as either a short vol or long vol position.
+“Vol” refers specifically to implied volatility, which represents the expected future movement of an asset.
+Trading options essentially classifies a position as either a short vol or long vol position.
 If a trader assumes lower realized volatility, they are trading short vol.

 What is long and short in options trading?